 In January 2017, the FASB issued a new standard simplifying the test for goodwill impairment.
 The standard eliminates Step 2 from the goodwill impairment test.
 The standard requires entities perform the goodwill impairment test by comparing the fair value of a reporting unit to its carrying amount and recognize the impairment charge for the amount by which the carrying amount exceeds the reporting unit's fair value, not to exceed the total goodwill allocated to that reporting unit.
 The new standard is effective for annual or interim goodwill impairment tests in fiscal years beginning after December 15, 2019, with early adoption permitted.
-We do not expect this standard to have any impact on our consolidated financial statements.
+We adopted this standard for the fiscal year ended January 30, 2021 and it did not to have an impact on our consolidated financial statements.